 AIA Designing for Health

-AIA National launched its Designing for Health initiative in 2014 with a goal to enhance the physical and mental wellbeing of building occupants.
+AIA National's Designing for Health initiative has a goal to enhance the physical and mental wellbeing of building occupants.
 The initiative outlines six design strategies to achieve health in the built environment, including: safety, social connectedness, environmental quality, sensory environments, physical activity, and access to natural systems.

 Active Design is an evidence-based approach to development that identifies urban planning and architecture solutions to support healthy communities (Center for Active Design).
 By incorporating features of Active Design, we can have an impact on our most pressing health challenges including the physical, mental, and social wellbeing of communities worldwide.
 Active Design strategies represent a comprehensive approach, which includes active transportation, active buildings, and access to nutritious foods and active recreation facilities, among others.